Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Before the last author, insert an ampersand (&) followed by a space.

-Type the last name and initials of the last author except do not insert a comma for the last initial.
+Enter the last name and initials of the last author except do not insert a comma for the last initial.
 Only add a period followed by a space.

 Figure A3-3: Three Authors